Flex Spending Accounts (FSAs) and Insurance

 Insurance & FSA

-Did you know that you can use your Flexible Spending Account (FSA) to reimburse all or part of your doula expenses or that your insurance may help cover the cost of your doula care?
-Although getting your insurance to cover doula care can be complicated if you don't already have specified coverage for such services, our clients have had very few problems using their FSA.
+Did you know that you can use your Health Spending Account (HSA) or Flexible Spending Account (FSA) to reimburse all or part of your doula expenses or that your insurance may help cover the cost of your doula care?
+Although getting your insurance to cover doula care can be complicated if you don't already have specified coverage for such services, our clients have had very few problems using their HSA or FSA.
+We still recommend this route as the easiest pathway for our clients with this option.

-The Harmony Doula Group does offer payment plans and provides a detailed invoice of services, should your FSA require one.
+The Harmony Doula Group does offer payment plans and provides a detailed invoice of services, should your HSA, FSA, or insurance require one.
 Because each insurance company has its own requirements, we are unable to file paperwork for you.
 There is no universally accepted code for doula services at this time.
+Codes may be different state by state or insurance by insurance.

 Check with your HR Department.
-Some Bay Area tech companies include birth and/or postpartum doula services as part of Maternity/Family Leave benefits.
+Many Bay Area companies include birth and/or postpartum doula services as part of Maternity/Family Leave benefits.
+Carrot, Maven, and Progeny are all benefit companies that we have successfully worked with to get your reimbursement covered.

 Here is a checklist and some tips for getting reimbursed: